RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Contributing.md

 	- The [Discord](https://discord.com/invite/2yUDZ5j) is another great place to strike up a discussion regarding the Encyclopedia!
 Though it is not directly connected to the Encyclopedia Mysenvaria in the same way GitHub discussions is.
 - **Direct Contribution**!
 This is contribution which visibly impacts the Encyclopedia, it comes in the form of directly adding text, image, or video content to the Encyclopedia.
 This is the most intensive form of contribution, but also the most heavily scrutinized.
 While direct contributions are appreciated, to maintain the standards of the Encyclopedia they are combed through thoroughly!
 	- [GitHub pull requests](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/pulls) are complex, but allow you to directly suggest changes, additions, or deletions across the Encyclopedia and its backend.
-	- [GitHub Issues](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues) are easy to make, and a great way to suggest edits across the encyclopedia.
+	- [GitHub Issues](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues) are easy to make, and a great way to suggest edits across the Encyclopedia.
 I recommend these over pull requests.